ashn-dot-dev/site/src/blog/2020-04-08-creating-cdoc-part-5.md

-Creating a C Documentation Generator - Part 5
+Creating A C Documentation Generator - Part 5
 =============================================

 Welcome to part 5 of a series in which we design and implement `cdoc` - a